attamatti/ABSL_OTF_GUI/README.txt

 1) put all of the files somewhere

-2) Update the submission_path and filespath variables in lines 11 and 12
+2) update the submission_path and filespath variables in lines 11 and 12
 	- submission_path should point to your copy of new_OTF.sh
 	- filespath should point to the directory where the files are located (make sure there is a '/' on the end)